ChristianPalmiero/Windowed-Register-File/README.md

 CANRESTORE register.
 #### SPILL
 In case no more registers are available, a SPILL in memory must be performed for the oldest IN-LOCAL blocks.
-This operation means that the RF rises the SPILL signal to an ex- ternal block (e.g. the MMU) the reads the bus where the RF puts the data in the window to be spilled.
+This operation means that the RF rises the SPILL signal to an external block (e.g. the MMU) the reads the bus where the RF puts the data in the window to be spilled.
 This operation cannot be executed in one clock cycle: only one register at each clock cycle is spilled.
 The CWP that must be correctly updated (this is used as a circular buffer).
 At the end of this operation the SAVED WINDOW POINTER (SWP) holds the pointer to the RF address (or block